 The police killing of Tyre Nichols: The video America didn’t want to have to watch

+The Memphis police killing of Tyre Nichols: The video America didn’t want to have to watch

-Memphis police were expected to release camera footage Friday that showed officers beating Nichols to death following a traffic stop.
+Memphis police released camera footage Friday that showed officers beating Nichols to death following a traffic stop.

 In the anxious hours before the Memphis Police Department released body camera footage showing the role five officers played in the beating death of 29-year-old Tyre Nichols, a palpable sense of dread over what the footage would reveal gripped many Americans.